muhammadyaseen/gcp-ml-engg-path/ml-ops-fundamentals.md

 Finally, the last step of our lesson is to set a prediction request that can be done easily through the command `gcloud ai-platform predict`.
 For the prediction, it is necessary to specify both the model in its version which were created previously.
 ![](images/Pasted%20image%2020230224200400.png)
-## 04.07 - Lab: Using Customer Containers with AI Platform Training
+## 04.07 - Lab: Using Custom Containers with AI Platform Training

 **Synopsis:** In this lab, you develop a multi-class classification model, package the model as a Docker image, and run the model on AI Platform Training as a training application.
 The training application trains a multi-class classification model that predicts the type of forest cover from cartographic data.
 The dataset used in the lab is based on the Covertype Data Set from the UCI Machine Learning Repository.
 The code is instrumented using the hypertune package.
 Therefore, it can be used with an AI Platform hyperparameter tuning job to search for the best combination of hyperparameter values by optimizing the metrics you specify.